-Since the inception of Yoga as a mind+body development practice many moons ago … Fast forward to the present day, much has changed.
+Since the inception of Yoga as a mind+body development practice many moons ago … now fast forward to the present day ... much has changed.

 These changes (just to name a few), have contributed to the fact that many people’s bodies are feeling worse off after their Yoga practice.